Creating LUKS‑Encrypted Volumes

 How does OpenStack encrypt volumes?

-Because secrets in NWS OpenStack are billed per secret, each encrypted volume incurs minimal additional cost ( €0.40 per secret per month, as of 03/2024 ).
+Because secrets in the NETWAYS Cloud are billed per secret, each encrypted volume incurs minimal additional cost (€0.40 per secret per month, as of 06/2026).

-When a encrypted volume is attached to a server, OpenStack automatically decrypts it in the background using the encryption key stored in Barbican.
+When an encrypted volume is attached to a server, OpenStack automatically decrypts it in the background using the encryption key stored in Barbican.
 The attached volume can then be used on the server just like any other (unencrypted) volume.

 Creating Encrypted Volumes in OpenStack